Workshops

 • Time: 10:00-11:00 am

 This training round table is open to all TAs interested in discussing leading tutorials and classroom pedagogy.
-It will be conducted by Titilola Aiyegbusi, Zachary Jones, and Cassandra Olsen (all PhD candidates).
+It will be conducted by PhD candidates Connor Bennett, Sara Ameri, and Andrew Chang.
 TAs who attend this training will be paid.

 EDIA training for Teaching Assistants.